VejuneZem/vejune-zemaityte-site/content/event/movies-in-transit/index.md

 #  postcode: '90133'
 #  country: Italy

-summary: A talk about cultural and gender diversity in internaitonal cinema programming based on the Kinomatics Showtime Dataset.
+summary: A talk about cultural and gender diversity in internaitonal cinema programming.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.